kvpt/xamarin-docs.fr-fr/docs/android/app-fundamentals/services/out-of-process-services.md

         switch (messageType)
         {
             case Constants.SAY_HELLO_TO_TIMESTAMP_SERVICE:
-                // The client as sent a simple Hello, say in the Android Log. break;
+                // The client has sent a simple Hello, say in the Android Log. break;

             case Constants.GET_UTC_TIMESTAMP: